Meet The Executive Team

 As secretary of the Department of General Services, McNeil oversees Pennsylvania’s state government operating agency responsible for the procurement of goods and services, the management of non-highway capital projects, the management of the commonwealth’s real estate portfolio, increasing and advancing contracting opportunities for small and small diverse businesses, the expansion of energy sustainability and conservation activities, and the maintenance and protection of state-owned buildings and facilities.

-McNeil earned a bachelor of science in mechanical engineering from the University of Memphis, a master of science in construction engineering management from the University of Florida, and a technical project management certificate from The Citadel.
-He is currently enrolled in Yale University’s School of Management, pursuing a public education leadership certificate.
+McNeil holds a bachelor of science in mechanical engineering from the University of Memphis; a master of science in construction engineering management from the University of Florida; a technical project management certificate from The Citadel; and public education leadership certification from Yale University's School of Management program.

 Matt Flinner, Executive Deputy Secretary